nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1b.
 The parameter given is in an invalid format

     * 1b1.
 ContaX shows an error message indicating that the given parameter is of invalid format.

     * Use case ends.

+* 1c.
+The appointment already exists

+    * 1c1.
+ContaX shows an error message indicating that the appointment already exists

+    * Use case ends.